KiltedCode/khandaria-campaign/sessions/2019/2019-09-12-csi-watcher.md

 very smooth face, almost like a knife, dwarves said most likely mining explosives to get that
 **detect magic** for "overwhelming aura" that deflected our portal
 `Guros` might be able to use some pull, but heard about our screw up with `Soren`
-`Guros` said you might not have been wrong, rumors about `Kurzag the Cruel`
+`Guros` said you might not have been wrong, rumors about `Kulug the Cruel`
 Warns that `Soren` is less tolerant about a lot of things than `Magnus` was

 `Guros` leads us to palace, talks to `Pellum` about spell